 The Mercedes-Benz SLK is undoubtedly a classy-looking car.
 With a long bonnet and short cockpit, it has the traditional proportions of a proper front-engined sports car.

 It’s low, sleek and stylish.
 Yet, the SLK’s standout feature is its foldaway hardtop.
-When you buy a Mercedes-Benz SLK you effectively get 2 cars in 1 - a coupe and a convertible.
+When you buy a Mercedes-Benz SLK you effectively get two cars in one – a coupe and a convertible.

 Given that this clever roof arrangement hides in the boot, Mercedes has done a fine job of keeping the SLK’s rear end suitably trim.
 Like most Mercedes-Benz cars the SLK looks best on big AMG-design alloy wheels that certainly help the car live up to the sportlich part of its name.

 The Mercedes-Benz SLK is undoubtedly a classy-looking car.

 What’s it like to drive?